 A statement said Zuma would then give “full and proper consideration” to the reports and inform parliament about “decisive executive interventions.”

-The Democratic Alliance has launched a criminal corruption case against Zuma over the upgrades and plans impeachment proceedings.
+The main opposition Democratic Alliance has launched a criminal corruption case against Zuma over the upgrades and plans impeachment proceedings.

 The newly-founded Economic Freedom Fighters, led by the erstwhile leader of the ANC youth league, Julius Malema, also laid charges of corruption, theft, fraud and racketeering against Zuma in Pretoria.

 Malema was in 2012 expelled from the ANC for fomenting divisions within the party.

 Earlier this week Zuma shifted blame for the overspending to government officials.